gchristian321/mvmesort/README.md

-Just some notes for now.
+Just some basic notes for now.
 Make this more user friendly later.

+To compile, type `make` in the present directory.

-To compile:
+To run:
 ```
-cd mvme
-make
+./mvmesort <input file> <output file> <channel map> [--no-save-raw] [--no-channel-map-warn]

+OPTIONAL ARGUMENTS
+  --no--save-raw -->> disable saving of "raw" (detector-level) data to output file (default IS to save)
+  --no-channel-map-warn  -->> turn off warnings about problems with the channel map file (default IS to warn)
 ```

+The program will likely only run from the current directory.